A Survey on Recent Advances in Conversational Data Generation: Evaluation

 These methods assess the generated dialogue without comparing them to ground truth data, evaluating inherent properties such as diversity~\cite{li2016distn, Zhang18entn}, semantic coherence~\cite{Reimers19SentBERT}, and user satisfaction~\cite{Mehri20USR}.
 These methods provide a flexible evaluation of the dialogue's originality and engagement, allowing for a broader interpretation of quality without the constraint of matching to a specific ground truth.

 For diversity-based metrics, Dist-n~\cite{li2016distn} calculates the diversity of generated text by determining the ratio of unique unigrams and bigrams to the total number of words generated~\cite{pan2019ReDR}.
 Ent-n~\cite{Zhang18entn} measures the uniformity of the n-gram distribution across all generated text, revealing the variability in n-gram usage.
 Another metric for evaluating diversity is Self-BLEU~\cite{Zhu18selfbleu}.
 While BLEU typically measures the similarity between two sentences, Self-BLEU uses one sentence from a set as a hypothesis and the rest as references, calculating a BLEU score for each sentence.
 The average of these scores is termed Self-BLEU.
-A higher Self-BLEU score indicates lower diversity among the sentences.
-Sent-BERT~\cite{Reimers19SentBERT} assesses the semantic diversity of responses by computing the average negative cosine similarity between the SentenceBERT embeddings of each response pair, thus gauging how semantically varied the responses are.
-It should be noted that diversity metrics are often dependent on the length of the text, and tend to yield higher scores in texts with fewer total words due to the increased likelihood of repetitive words in longer texts compare to smaller ones.
-To address this disparity, LAPS~\cite{Joko2024LAPS} imposes a word cutoff for all evaluated datasets until the threshold of the word count is reached.
+A higher Self-BLEU score indicates lower diversity among the sentences. \shorten{Sent-BERT \cite{Reimers19SentBERT} measures semantic diversity by computing the average negative cosine similarity between SentenceBERT embeddings of response pairs.
+We note that diversity metrics are length-sensitive and often yield higher scores for shorter texts due to reduced word repetition.
+To mitigate this effect, LAPS \cite{Joko2024LAPS} applies a word-count cutoff across datasets.}

-USR~\cite{Mehri20USR} is a reference-free measure designed to evaluate the quality of dialogue, incorporating five sub-metrics that together assess the overall quality of a conversation.
-These sub-metrics are: (1) Understandable, which evaluates the coherence of a response within its context; (2) Natural, which assesses whether a response mirrors natural human speech; (3) Maintains Context, which checks if a response appropriately continues the conversation; (4) Interesting, which determines whether a response is engaging or mundane; and (5) Uses Knowledge, which examines if a response appropriately includes relevant facts.
-The overall quality score is derived by aggregating these sub-metrics through a regression model trained on human evaluation.

-UniEval~\cite{zhong2022UniEval} is another aspect-based reference-free evaluator that provides a unified, multi-dimensional method for evaluating Natural Language Generation (NLG) tasks.
-Specifically, UniEval utilizes T5 as a backbone model and cast each evaluation aspect (e.g., coherence or consistency) to a Boolean QA problem; e.g., to assess the coherence of a summary it poses a boolean question, such as "Is this a coherent summary of the document?"
-Furthermore, it performs an intermediate training phase on four types of NLG, building a single evaluator for each task.
-For the dialogue generation task, UniEval follows USR and considers the four aspects of Naturalness, Coherence, Engagingness, and Groundedness.

-Another metric, G-EVAL~\cite{Liu23GEval}, utilizes LLMs within a chain-of-thought (CoT) and form-filling framework to evaluate the quality of NLG outputs.
-By providing only the "Task Introduction" and "Evaluation Criteria" as prompts, G-EVAL prompts LLMs to generate a detailed CoT comprising Evaluation Steps.
-Subsequently, G-EVAL uses both the prompt and the generated CoT to assess the NLG outputs.
-The evaluation results are formatted as a form.
-Additionally, the probabilities associated with the output rating tokens can be leveraged to refine the final metric.